Table of Contents

 Remember; everyone's needs are different so what we have found the better between WordPress org or com, may not be the best option for you.
 So please do your own research based on your businesses needs.

-For those who are still undecided, a final important note when considering WordPress com vs org.
+For those who are still undecided, a final important note when considering WordPress compare this review against others before making a final decision.
 Those looking to test the water with limited technical skills would be wise to take advantage of the 14 day free trial on the WordPress.com.
 It would do no harm whatsoever to take advantage of such an offer and test-drive to see which fits your business model most appropriately.
 Two weeks should be ample time for you to test-drive each platform in order to decide as to whether it suits your needs best.

 That’s all for now: